Football returned Monday, Aug. 3 across Wharton County.

 “It means a lot and it feels good,” Jones said.

-For the rest of the week, the high school Tigers’ will workout at the stadium from 6:30-8:30 a.m.
+For the rest of the week, the Tigers worked out at the stadium for two hours beginning in the early evening.

-Wharton athletic officials have played it safe throughout the offseason.
-While the COVID-19 pandemic is still ongoing they are ready for football to come back and will do so cautiously.
+Wharton ISD officials have played it safe throughout the offseason.
+While the COVID-19 pandemic is still ongoing students and coaches are ready for football to come back and will do so cautiously.

-“COVID definitely caused some obstacles, but we will follow every guideline to keep our kids safe and healthy,” Wharton ISD Athletics Director Chad Butler said.
+“COVID definitely causes some obstacles, but we will follow every guideline to keep our kids safe and healthy,” Wharton Athletics Director Chad Butler said.
 “We are excited and look forward to a great season, regardless of the obstacles.”

-Like football, the Lady Tigers’ volleyball program will also have to wait a week before fully starting.
+Like football, the Lady Tigers’ volleyball program also had to wait a week before fully starting.

-Volleyball for the rest of the week will continue strength and conditioning.
-The female athletes workout from 10 a.m. to 12 p.m. at the old high school gym.
+Last week, athletes continued strength and conditioning.
+They worked out from 10 a.m. to noon at the old high school gym.

-The Lady Tigers’ first scrimmages can start Aug.
-14-15 and they can play games Aug.
+The Lady Tigers’ first scrimmages can start this weekend, either Aug.
+14-15 and they can play games next week, Monday, Aug.
 17.